hyujens/kube-deployment/README.md

 * Docker Engine
 * Mirantis Container Runtime
 ```
-CRI-O due to lightweight and security [5]
+Based on [5], containerd and cri-o are good choices instead of container
+In this project, cri-o will be used for a try
 ```

 ## CNI plugin
-calico was chosen
+calico will be chosen

 # References
 1. https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/